qiboteam/qibo/doc/source/api-reference/qibo.rst

    | ❌ / ✅  |      ✅      | ❌ / ✅  |       ✅       | ``CircuitResult``       |
    +----------+--------------+----------+----------------+-------------------------+

-Therefore, one of the three objects :class:`qibo.states.QuantumState`, :class:`qibo.measurements.MeasurementOutcomes` or :class:`qibo.measurements.CircuitResult` is going to be returned by the circuit execution.
-The first gives acces to the final state and probabilities via the :meth:`qibo.states.QuantumState.state` and :meth:`qibo.states.QuantumState.probabilities` methods, whereas the second allows to retrieve the final samples and frequencies with the :meth:`qibo.measurements.MeasurementOutcomes.samples` and :meth:`qibo.measurements.MeasurementOutcomes.frequencies` methods.
+Therefore, one of the three objects :class:`qibo.result.QuantumState`, :class:`qibo.result.MeasurementOutcomes` or :class:`qibo.result.CircuitResult` is going to be returned by the circuit execution.
+The first gives acces to the final state and probabilities via the :meth:`qibo.result.QuantumState.state` and :meth:`qibo.result.QuantumState.probabilities` methods, whereas the second allows to retrieve the final samples and frequencies with the :meth:`qibo.result.MeasurementOutcomes.samples` and :meth:`qibo.result.MeasurementOutcomes.frequencies` methods.
 The third includes all the above instead.

 Every time some measurement is performed at the end of the execution, the result